wdrol/wdrol.github.io/other/wiki-js-build-a-responsive-web-page-wiki-js.md

 <br>

 We're getting close to a complete desktop wireframe page.
-We need to do four more things before we can start the mobile wireframes and responsive coding:
+We need to do four more things before we can begin the mobile wireframes and responsive coding:

 1. Change `flex-space-between` to `flex-centered` in the footer.
 1. Change the header text to something more descriptive (we'll see why soon).